Art3m198/Simple-login-and-registration-form-with-PHP-and-MySQL/README.md

 Simple login and registration form with PHP and MySQL

 - PHP, MySQL and HTML
-- Login and registration form with save data to database.
+- Login and registration form with save data to database

 ## Screenshots